-Deep South Magazine accepts original fiction, short stories and shorts, nonfiction and poetry.
+Deep South Magazine accepts original fiction, short stories and shorts, nonfiction and poetry during open reading periods.
 We do reserve the right to edit submitted works for length and clarity if necessary.
 We don’t currently offer compensation for works submitted for this section.

-For poetry, our reading period will be from December through February.
-We will mainly publish poetry in April during National Poetry Month, so around 30 selections will be chosen to run each day.
+For poetry, our reading period will be from January 1 through February 14.
+We will mainly publish poetry in April during National Poetry Month, so around 30 selections will be chosen.

 Other requirements for Southern Voice: